-How to make soil more acidic – 7 simple ways to amend your soil's pH
+How to make soil more acidic – 11 easy ways to amend your soil to keep acid-loving plants happy

-All plants need nourishment to thrive, which is why understanding soil is vital to us gardeners.
-They take some of this from the soil, so knowing the make up of your soil (acidic, neutral or alkaline) is crucial to understanding which plants will grow well.
-If plants fail to thrive and their leaves turn yellow you may need to make a soil amendment to supplement their need for acid.
+All plants need nourishment to thrive, which is why understanding different soil types is vital to us gardeners.
+Plants get many nutrients from soil, so knowing the make-up of your soil (acidic, neutral or alkaline) is crucial to understanding which plants will grow best in your yard.
+If plants fail to thrive, they wilt or their leaves turn yellow, it might be a sign that they need a soil amendment.
+For acidic-loving plants, this means providing supplements to amend the pH of the soil and make it more acidic.

 It might sound technical but cracking soil health is pretty straightforward once you know the basics.
-There are several ways to make soil more acidic and it's easy to do with our expert guide.
+Luckily, there are several ways to make soil more acidic and we've compiled an expert guide to help you get started.

 When to plant azaleas